Meet the Wheelchair Designers Transforming Lives Across the Developing World

 They set about developing a new mass-produced flatpack set of designs for wheelchairs, and a holistic system to customise and deploy these chairs around the world.
 Since its launch in 2005, their Worldmade social enterprise that makes flat-pack wheelchairs has transformed the lives of more than 25,000 people.

-Down the years, David and Motivation have achieved incredible things - as well as scaling their system of bringing great wheelchair design to so many people, their work is now used as a best case example by the WHO, they’ve designed sports wheelchairs for basket-ballers and other athletes and specialist wheelchairs for children living with cerebral palsy - all in low-income circumstances, those who need them the most.
+Over the years David and Motivation have achieved incredible things.
+Their work is now held up as a benchmark by the World Health Organization (WHO).
+They’ve designed sports wheelchairs for athletes including basketball players, as well as specialist wheelchairs for children living with cerebral palsy.
+Concentrating on people on low incomes, in short, those who need them the most.

 Dignity, independence and confidence

-He gives examples of countless individuals who’s lives have been transformed - but getting their wheelchair has only been the first step.
+David has changed the lives of countless individuals.
+And getting a wheelchair is only the first step.
 After that, new possibilities open up.
-“It’s about so much more than mobility - it’s about taking control of your life, being able to work, being able to generate income - become breadwinners, decision makers.
-This isn’t about designing wheelchairs, this is about transforming lives.”
+“It’s about so much more than mobility.
+It’s about taking control of your life, being able to work, to generate income, become breadwinners and decision makers.
+This isn’t about designing wheelchairs.
+It’s about transforming lives.”

 David, thank you for sharing your awesome story with us – you’re one of our heroes here at Sugru.
 To learn more about Motivation, visit their website, watch David’s brilliant TED talk, and support their work by donating if you can.